wiremock/wiremock/docs-v2/_docs/request-matching.md

 ```

 It's also possible to use placeholders that constrain the expected value by type or regular expression.
 See [the JsonUnit placeholders documentation](https://github.com/lukas-krecan/JsonUnit#typeplc) for the full syntax.

+> **note**
+>
+> Placeholders are only available in the `jre8` WireMock JARs, as the JsonUnit library requires at least Java 8.

 ### JSON Path